 The cross-checker of 4.2.6.d (see L0632) additionally tested a variation of the method to make it more aligned with the spatial positions used in the scheme adopted above 4.1.6.a for affine model inheritance.
 This was reported to have approximately the same performance, and does not have the extra checking done in 4.2.2.e.

 Decision: Adopt the variation of 4.2.6.d as modified in L0632, pending text adapted from modifying model inheritance of L0368 and cross-check confirmation (approx. 0.66% benefit for RA).

+(On Saturday afternoon, this was further discussed.
+It was commented that the decoder complexity increase may be substantially because of increased frequency of use of the mode rather than an increase in worst case complexity.)

 Proposed scheme 4.2.3 puts affine candidates in the regular merge list, with a 0.28% coding efficiency benefit relative to the VTM, but not as good coding efficiency as L0632.
 From a complexity perspective, it was commented that separate lists are better.
 No action.